tardate/LittleCodingKata/ruby/grand-finale/README.md

     5 runs, 5 assertions, 0 failures, 0 errors, 0 skips

-### Optimizations?
+### More Optimizations?

-As mentioned already, the initial algorithm is the unoptimised, naïve approach.
-It evaluates all possible sub-arrays and returns the longest.

 Some possible optimisations that come to mind:

 * transform the data into a form that is easier to process.
 A few options:
-    * split the height, velocity, and size values into distinct number arrays
-    * or put the data in a [Matrix](https://ruby-doc.org/stdlib-2.5.1/libdoc/matrix/rdoc/Matrix.html) object for column-wise processing
+    * put the data in a [Matrix](https://ruby-doc.org/stdlib-2.5.1/libdoc/matrix/rdoc/Matrix.html) object for column-wise processing
     * or consider [narray](https://rubygems.org/gems/narray) or [numo-narray](https://rubygems.org/gems/numo-narray) gems
     * or switch to python and numpy
-* smarter evaluation of the results:
-    * the code currently records all details of all matched sub-arrays (for inspection and information)
-    * this is not necessary to get the expected answer
-    * so evaluate each sub-array match immediately, and only record the result if it is better; throw away the rest
 * short-circuit evaluation if it is known that a deficient average size cannot be recovered (the issue discussed above)
 * and clarify the requirement: "minimum velocity is 3" or "minimum velocity is *at least* 3"

-I haven't implemented any of these optimisations (yet).
+I haven't implemented any of these (yet).

 ### Example Code